TeamPneumatic/pnc-repressurized/README.md

 * Aphorism tiles can now be edited (right-click with an empty hand).
 They can also now have Minecraft markup (colours, bold/italic/underline/strikethrough) by using Alt + 0-9/a-f/l/m/n/o/r, and there's popup keymapping help if you hold down F1.
 Also, drama splash is back, without the Drama Splash mod dependency (that mod hasn't been ported to 1.12).
 And drama splash can be disabled in config.
 * The kerosene lamp can now burn *any* burnable fuel; better fuels last longer (LPG is the best right now).
 That can be disabled in config, to have the old behaviour of burning kerosene only.
 * A new tool: the Camouflage Applicator.
 This can be used to camouflage pressure tubes, elevator bases & callers, charging stations and pneumatic door bases with pretty much any solid block.
+Note that the door base & elevator base no longer have slots for items to camouflage, and the old behaviour of sneak-right-clicking a charging station or elevator caller doesn't work anymore.
+Camouflaging elevator frames is currently not possible, but should hopefully be re-introduced in a later release.
 * Pressure tubes can be disconnected with a wrench, allowing ends to be closed off, and preventing connections where you don't want them.
 Note that pressure tubes are not multiparts in this version (MCMP2 just isn't ready for prime time on 1.12 yet, IMHO).
 * The One Probe is supported, and the probe can be crafted with the Pneumatic Helmet to integrate it.
 * Vortex Cannon is now more effective at breaking plants and leaves.
 You can also use the cannon to fling yourself considerable distances (but beware fall damage!)